Province of Canada: Edmund Walker Head, 8th Baronet (1854–1861)

 It was under Head, that true political party government was introduced with the Liberal-Conservative Party of John A. Macdonald and George-Étienne Cartier in 1856.
-It was during their ministry that the first organised moves toward Canadian Confederation took place.
+It was during their ministry that the first organized moves toward Canadian Confederation took place.

 Charles Monck, 4th Viscount Monck (1861–1868)

 It was under Monck's governorship that the Great Coalition of all of the political parties of the two Canadas occurred in 1864.
 The Great Coalition was formed to end the political deadlock between predominantly French-speaking Canada East and predominantly English-speaking Canada West.
 The deadlock resulted from the requirement of a "double majority" to pass laws in the Legislative Assembly (i.e., a majority in both the Canada East and Canada West sections of the assembly).
 The removal of the deadlock resulted in three conferences that led to confederation.

 Executive Council

 Thomson reformed the Executive Councils of Upper and Lower Canada by introducing a "President of the Committees of Council" to act as a chief executive officer for the council and chair of the various committees.
 The first was Robert Baldwin Sullivan.
-Thomson also systematically organised the civil service into departments, the heads of which sat on the Executive Council.
+Thomson also systematically organized the civil service into departments, the heads of which sat on the Executive Council.
 A further innovation was to demand that every Head of department seek election in the Legislative Assembly.